AZephyer/azephyer.github.io/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Contact
-If you have any questions or need further assistance, feel free to reach out:
+For questions or further assistance, contact:
 - Email: introspectivemediator@gmail.com